NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **TerrainIntersection** -  Shows how to compute terrain intersections using the highest resolution terrain data available from a globe’s elevation model.

-**ContourLines** -  Illustrates how to display contour lines in World Wind on the surface terrain at a specified elevation.
+**ContourLines** -  Illustrates how to display contour lines in WorldWind on the surface terrain at a specified elevation.

-**BathymetryRemoval** -  Illustrates how to suppress the World Wind Globe’s bathymetry (elevations below mean sea level) by using a  BathymetryFilterElevationModel.
+**BathymetryRemoval** -  Illustrates how to suppress the WorldWind Globe’s bathymetry (elevations below mean sea level) by using a  BathymetryFilterElevationModel.

 **DetailHints** -  Illustrates how to control the detail of ElevationModel and TiledImageLayer using their detail hint properties.